rohanshiva/docs/docs/micros/details.md

 ### Pre-set Environment Variables
 #### Learn more about environment variables pre-set in every micro

- * `DETA_PATH` contains an identifying string for your Micro.
+ * `DETA_PATH`: contains an identifying string for your Micro.
    * If your `DETA_PATH` contaied a value of `sdgfh` then your Micro is accessible at https://sdgfh.deta.dev.

- * `DETA_RUNTIME` is a boolean value that indicates if your script is running on a Micro.
+ * `DETA_RUNTIME`: boolean value that indicates if your script is running on a Micro.
     * When accessing this variable in a Micro, expect to get a `True` from it.

 #### Use cases